Livekind™ “Cops & Kids”

 - Their ability and special opportunity to be leaders in positive change in the neighborhoods and schools

-The final phase of the program, Commitment Action Plan gives Cops, Kids, and Community a concrete plan of action to keep “living kind.”
+The final phase of the program, Community Action Plan gives Cops, Kids, and the community a concrete plan of action to keep “living kind.”

 LiveKind’s goal is to reduce aggression, increase empathy and kindness, reward cooperation, and to shift both police and neighborhood cultures toward a more positive future.